argoproj/notifications-engine/docs/services/gcppubsub.md

 * `project` - GCP project ID where the Pub/Sub topic is located.
 * `topic` - name of the Pub/Sub topic you are intending to send messages to.
 Can be overridden with target destination annotation.
 * `keyFile` - optional, path to GCP service account key file.
-If not provided, uses Application Default Credentials (enables GKE Workload Identity).
+If not provided, uses Application Default Credentials

 ## Example